- Sample Tours

 Transfer to the Odawara train station this morning for your rail journey to Kyoto, arriving in time for lunch.

 In the afternoon, take a group tour to beautiful Nara Park, an UNESCO World Heritage Site.
 Visit the Todai-ji Temple, the symbol of the Nara Period and one of the world’s largest wooden structures.
 Its huge main hall and bronze Great Buddha are truly impressive.
 Then make your way to the Kasuga Taisha Shrine.
 The free-roaming deer of Nara Park are thought to be the shrine messengers.
-Spend some free time in the park and then return to Kyoto and your overnight accommodations at MIYAKO HOTEL or similar.
+Spend some free time in the park and then return to Kyoto and your overnight accommodations at RIHGA ROYAL HOTEL KYOTO or similar.

 Kyoto – Day 6